Seb7o/homelab/scripts/gathering/README.md

 ### `get_compose_from_server.sh`

 This script copies `docker-compose.yml` files from a remote server to the local machine.
-It will will search in `/srv/docker/{app_name}/` but you can customize it.
 Could be useful if you want to backup your compose files and you haven't done it yet. (shame on you)

 #### Usage